 - Third and additional offenses: 1 year.

-The violation is a misdemeanor offense, which can carry a 1-year prison sentence.
+The violation is a misdemeanor offense, which can carry a prison sentence of up to 1 year.

 Alternative Insurance for High-Risk Drivers

 You may be considered a high-risk driver if you have violations, at-fault accidents, suspensions, or other infractions on your driving record.